 These are some ideas that kids and adults alike will enjoy.
 At the very most you won’t need a lot of tools-some that are necessary include glue, paints, markers, and some, just nice (like imagination)

-Best of all, these simple popsicle stick projects below are not only very zen, they have some practical uses, and they do not look the least bit amateurish, if you play your cards right.
+This approach is a little less advanced than some of the craft stick art techniques I described earlier.
+Best of all, these simple popsicle stick projects below are not only very zen, they have some practical uses, and they do not look the least bit amateurish.

-Fun and Easy Popsicle Stick Crafts Worthy of Consideration
+Fun and Easy Popsicle Stick Christmas Tree Ornaments

 While you’re at it, why not include some snowflakes too?
 When Christmas is over and you want some winter motif art to look at on those dreary days, create some snowflakes (make them all different of course!) and make them sparkly too in addition.